-We use a common pattern of class design to illustrate the different types of methods: the combination of an interface class with an abstract superclass and two concrete subclasses that add to the superclass and that implement the interface class [5].
-The example is a Name interface class with a complementing abstract superclass AbstractName and two concrete implementations StringName and VectorName.
+We use a common class design pattern to illustrate the different types of methods: the combination of an interface with an abstract superclass and two concrete subclasses that add to the superclass and that implement the interface.
+The example is a Name interface with a complementing abstract superclass AbstractName and two concrete implementations StringName and VectorName.
 This example is rich enough to provide all the core types of methods that make up large parts of our everyday vocabulary when we talk about methods.

 Walking through this design and discussing the methods lets us encounter three main categories of method types: query methods, mutation methods, and helper methods.
-We then use specific method types like conversion method or assertion method to better design the interface and implementation classes as well as to better document them.
+We then use specific method types like conversion method or assertion method to better design the interface and classes as well as to better document them.
 Using the naming conventions associated with each method type lets us communicate more efficiently.